 A total of 183 UK consumers completed the questionnaire.
-Of the complete sample, 79% were employed full time, 24% were employed part time, 14% were students and 13% were unemployed.
+Of the complete sample, 79% were female.
+The majority (48%) were employed full time, 24% were employed part time, 14% were students and 13% were unemployed.

 Awareness of Campylobacter

 The majority (80%) were aware Campylobacter was a bacteria, and 62% indicated awareness that Campylobacter was associated with raw chicken (Figure 1).